 The Bad: I couldn’t find much wrong with this phone other than the rather poor sound quality delivered by the tiny rear speaker.
 Does not come with a pre-installed SD card so you will need to run out and purchase one on your own dime.

-Tracfone LG Dynamic 2 Specs at a Glance
+Tracfone LG Ultimate 2 Specs at a Glance

 |Audio Jack & Charging||Standard 3.5mm iPod type / micro usb charge/data|

 The first thing I will mention about the LG Ultimate 2 is that it is handsome device.
 While it is all plastic construction, no surprise there, it features a nice aluminum look silver trim in between the screen bezel and the battery cover.
 Speaking of the battery cover, the Ultimate 2 features a cool blue/black pixilated look battery cover that kind of shimmers as you move it.
 I found that to be pretty cool and unexpected!

 Moving on to the Android buttons, we find the typical 3 button layout.
 What’s cool here is the physical push center button that is surrounded by an LED “mood” light of sorts.
 Now don’t get excited because the phone can’t detect your mood or anything.
 Instead, it flashes different color patterns depending on what the phone is doing.
 So for example, when you get a phone call it turns green.
 The alarm makes it turn multicolors and so on.
 A nice touch indeed to the dated push button.
 Said button is flanked by 2 capacitive touch buttons.

 As I mentioned before, the phone is all plastic construction and the layout is pretty straight forward.
 All buttons and ancillaries are found in typical Android locations.
 On the left hand side you find the volume buttons, the iPod type headphone jack is top left, the power/lock button is on the upper right hand side and the charge port is bottom center.
 Both the volume and power buttons are also finished in an aluminum look finish.